-If you are running ads on Google Display Network you’d better check the placements where your ads are shown.
+If you’re running ads on the Google Display Network, you’d better check the placements where your ads are displayed.
 You might be wasting precious budget on spam.

-It seems to me that there are a lot of situations where website owners make a lot of money with AdSense running on crappy websites that doesn’t offer any kind of value.
-How is that possible?
-After all, Google keeps informing us about the new AI solutions in their Google Ads product.
-So how come they don’t classify those pages as “spam” or “bad”, and stop those placements wasting your budgets?
-I do not believe that.
+There are situations where website owners profit from AdSense on crappy websites offering no value.
+How is this possible?
+After all, Google keeps informing us about the new AI solutions in its Google Ads product.
+How come they don’t classify these sites as “spam” or “bad”, and stop those placements from wasting your budgets?

 Building quality measures for display placements